katilingban/ppitables/README.md

 ## Usage

-The `ppitables` package contains PPI lookup tables for the 60 countries\[^\*\] where PPI can currently be calculated.
+The `ppitables` package contains PPI lookup tables for the 60 countries\[1\] where PPI can currently be calculated.
 To be able to use the lookup tables in `ppitables` appropriately, you need to be aware of the naming syntax used for the tables for each country.
 The name for each table will always have three fixed or constant components as
 follows: